 For instance, Google’s speech recognition tech’s accuracy is as high as 95% for regions where English is prominently spoken.
 And with over 50% of total searches expected to be done sans a keyboard or screen, businesses have to find ways to tie in voice recognition with their user experience.

-UX designers can also use AI-based voice recognition to implement touchless interactions, which are voice-first interfaces that shorten the buying journey by reducing the number of steps a user has to complete.
+Our dedicated developer can also use AI-based voice recognition to implement touchless interactions, which are voice-first interfaces that shorten the buying journey by reducing the number of steps a user has to complete.

-The next set of advancements in AI-based voice assistants will also bring in user mood analysis, whereby the AI will try to understand the user’s intention and mood by analysing the tone and tenor of their speech.
+The next set of advancements in AI-based voice assistants will also bring in user mood analysis, whereby the AI will try to understand the user’s intention and mood by analyzing the tone and tenor of their speech.

 5) VR and AR: The New Reality for a Changed World